-- Practice circle.
-Speak to the center using only “I” forms.
+- Speak and listen intentionally.
+Speak to the center using only “I” statements.
 Listen carefully without forming a rebuttal, jumping in with advice, or wanting to tell your story.

 - Ask each other if you’d like to do another round of sharing.
 Another round could include clear reflection, an open, honest question, or simply repeating step 3.

 - Close with appreciation for your partner and your circle time.